• Skip to primary navigation

 Ginger Broth

-• You can use a whole chicken carcass to make the stock or the bones from several roasted chicken legs.
-I always have some in my freezer, because I save all the bones when roasting a whole chicken or only chicken legs.
+• You can make the stock from a whole chicken carcass or the bones from several roasted chicken legs.
+I always have some in my freezer because I save all the bones when roasting a whole chicken or only chicken legs.

 • I usually add a whole fresh chicken leg to the carcass for a meatier taste.